Education Index: Calculations

 $\textrm{EYS}$, expected years of schooling, is a calculation of the number of years a student is expected to attend school, or university.
 In most countries, a master's degree represents the highest obtainable level of education, and obtaining one reflects 18 years of education.
 This means that if every student in a country enrolled in a master's degree that country's EYS index would be 1.0.

-$\textrm{MYS}$, mean years of schooling, is a calculation of the average number of years of education a student over the age of 25 has actually received.
+$\textrm{MYS}$, mean years of schooling, is a calculation of the average number of years of education a student aged 25 or over has actually received.
 It's based on education attainment levels of the population converted into years of schooling based on theoretical duration of each level of education attended.
 15 years is the projected maximum of this indicator for 2025 and is thus used as the maximum for the index.
 This means that a country whose citizens all attained 15 years of education by the age of 25, would have an MYS index of 1.0.